 - Forward the letter of support from the second reader.
 The letter must indicate the thesis title and verify that the thesis is acceptable in partial fulfillment for the MSc degree.

-- Letters of support must be received at the Chemistry Graduate Office by 12 p.m. on the day of the SGS submission deadline in order for the Graduate office to prepare the Degree Recommendation form.
+- Letters of support must be received at the Chemistry Graduate Office by 12 p.m. on the day of the SGS submission deadline.
+Please inform your readers to upload their letter to our folder.
+The Graduate Ooffice may only proceed to prepare the SGS Degree Recommendation form once we receive both letters.
 Without the Degree Recommendation from our office, the School will not be able to request for the candidate to graduate at the Convocation Office.

-- Theses are submitted electronically to SGS.
+- Theses are submitted electronically to SGS and approved by the MSc Completion Office.
 The thesis must be approved by the appropriate readers before submission.
-Please refer to Producing Your Thesis for more information or contact the Master's Degree Office.
+Please refer to Producing Your Thesis for more information.
+Carefully follow the SGS' instructions.
+Theses that do not conform to the formatting guidelines will be rejected and negatively impact eligibility to proceed with graduation.
+Enquiries related to thesis submission should be redirected to the MSc Completion Office.

 The MCB is a financial aid program aimed to assist master's students who must register beyond the program length (ie. 6 sessions full-time) required for their degree, in order to complete a minimal amount of work remaining due to unanticipated factors beyond their control.
 For more information on eligibility and application, please visit the School of Graduate Studies.